Gavant/ember-shopify-draggable/README.md

 {{/sortable-group}}
 ```

-Possible events for sortable can be found at `https://shopify.github.io/draggable/docs/identifiers.html#sortable-sortableevent`
+Possible events for sortable can be found at [Sortable Events](https://shopify.github.io/draggable/docs/identifiers.html#sortable-sortableevent)

 You can see an example of the `sorted` event being used above.

 Contributing